pamnanaimanish169/water-reminder/README.md

   - Introduced the use of .env variables for security reasons
   - Reuse the logo image i.e. glass-of-water.svg
   - Use ternary instead of if else
+  - Reuse the firebase code for better readability
 - Implement Alarms based on the notification value of the user.

 # References